istio/cni/README.md

 1. Check k8s pod namespace against exclusion list (plugin config)
     1. Config must exclude namespace that Istio control-plane is installed in
     1. If excluded, ignore the pod and return prevResult
-1. Get k8s pod info
-    1. Determine containerPort list
-1. Determine if the pod needs to be setup for Istio sidecar proxy
-    1. If pod has a container named `istio-proxy` AND pod has more than 1 container
-        1. If pod has annotation with key `sidecar.istio.io/inject` with value `false` then skip redirect
-        1. Else, do redirect
+1. Setup redirect rules for the pods:
-1. Setup iptables with the required port list
+    1. Get the port list from from pods definition
-    1.  `nsenter --net=<k8s pod netns> /opt/cni/bin/istio-iptables.sh ...`
+    1. Setup iptables with required port list: `nsenter --net=<k8s pod netns> /opt/cni/bin/istio-iptables.sh ...`

+    Following conditions will prevent the redirect rules to be setup in the pods:

+        1. Pods only have 1 container(no sidecar proxy injected)
+        2. Pods have annotation `sidecar.istio.io/inject` set to `false` or has no key `sidecar.istio.io/status` in annotations
 1. Return prevResult

 **TBD** istioctl / auto-sidecar-inject logic for handling things like specific include/exclude IPs and any